petertwigg/petertwigg.github.io/school-of-knowing.md

 ### Your Invitation

-If you are interested in developing a strong and vibrant meditation practice, consider joining our one year, weekly, 2 hour online class.
+If you are interested in developing a strong and vibrant meditation practice, consider joining our one year - weekly 2 hour online class.

+XXX

+### The Syllabus

+XXXX

 ### What are the requirements to join?

-### The Syllabus

 ### Next Course Starting